• Page 1 Chronology

 Lewis & Clark and the Chippewa and historians question how?

-ca. 1933 picture of 1803 Lewis & Clark Presentation Flag owned by the Oji-Cree in Montana.
-Held by 2 Oji-Cree, Loud Thunder or Jim Gopher and the Frenchman with Frank Linderman.
+ca.1933 picture of 1803 Lewis & Clark Presentation Flag owned by the Oji-Cree in Montana.
+Held by 2 Oji-Cree, Loud Thunder or Jim Gopher and the Frenchman or Frank Linderman.
 Lewis & Clark had several different versions of the flag with them.
 This one has the Great Seal with 13 stars in the canton.
 The shield with 3 stars symbolizes the branches of government.
 Linderman was greatly involved in Rocky Boy's band getting a reservation in 1916.

 ©Distinctly Montana